Project overview

 Environmental approvals are required for this project to appropriately manage vegetation clearing along the alignment.
 The project extends through different environments and terrain, mostly comprising rural land used for grazing.

 However, it will also traverse some areas of State Forest and Conservation Park, and Calliope River Substation is located within the Great Barrier Reef World Heritage Area.
-Powerlink will seek environmental approval from the Australian Government under the EPBC Act.
-Powerlink has commenced consultation with Traditional Owners and other stakeholder groups on cultural values and heritage impacts.
+The planning and environmental approvals process is currently underway through the relevant Australian and Queensland Government authorities.

 Biosecurity